geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-10-27/meeting-transcript.md

 So I double-double-double-double.
 And it still only gets like 60, 70-ish?
 So there's also Warp Group that might help you.
 Is that on the 4090s?

 ##### **Geohot** [[00:25:24](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1524)]
 Yeah, so Warp Group is not anything special about the 4090s.
 Warp Group just means that you use a that you use 128.
 128. So you basically use right now, this is only using a local size of 32, which is only using one Warp.
 But if you use Warp Group, that'll use basically four Warps.
 The Thundercat writes it pretty simply.
 So it'll use four Warps so it'll be able to overlap loads and MMAs in the single in the same CU.
 Like right now, even though it's double-buffered, you're not being able to keep the tensor cores constantly fed because you only have one Warp occupancy in the CU.
 But with Warp Group, you'll get four Warps of occupancy.
-And I think that'll...
+And I think that'll..
 I think that and double-buffering alone should get you pretty good numbers.

 ##### **Geohot** [[00:26:17](https://www.youtube.com/watch?v=z_FDsZ1ms2s&t=1577)]
 Okay, yeah.
 I'll try that.
 And I should also be able to get the Flash Attention example running.